SAP-archive/helm-broker/README.md

 If you want to use the Helm Broker with all dependencies, try out [Kyma](https://kyma-project.io/).

-Learn more from the [documentation](https://github.com/kyma-project/helm-broker/blob/master/docs/README.md)
+To learn more about the Helm Broker, read the [documentation](https://github.com/kyma-project/helm-broker/blob/master/docs/README.md).

 ### Project structure